cmelchior/jervis-ffb/docs/architecture.md

     <Animations>
     <Multiple actions in one go>

 ## How is the UI implemented?

 <TODO>

-## How does the server architecture work
+## How does the server architecture work?

 It doesn't look like anything right now, since no server has been implemented yet.
 But it is envisioned to look like the following: